Nabeel-javed/audits/Burn and Burn.md

 ## Executive Summary

-A security review of the smart contract protocol was done by [0xepley](https://twitter.com/0xepley).
+A security review of the `WyvernBuyAndBurn` smart contract was done by [0xepley](https://twitter.com/0xepley).
 This audit report includes all the vulnerabilities, issues and code improvements found during the security review.